pcrain/GungeonCraft/readme.md

 ### Features

-- 88 new items, including
+- 92 new items, including
-	+ 44 new guns
+	+ 46 new guns
-	+ 30 new passive items
+	+ 31 new passive items
-	+ 14 new active items
+	+ 15 new active items
 - Lore for all new guns and items
 - Companion Shop: sells 3 random unlocked companions at a 30% discount.
 Guaranteed to spawn on the first floor each run
 - Bartering Shop: trades 3 random D-A tier items for any higher-tiered item.
 Guaranteed to spawn on the second or third floor each run
+- Insurance Shop: sells insurance policies that let you carry items over to the next run.
+Guaranteed to spawn after starting a floor holding an A or S tier item.
 - Hecked Mode: randomize enemies' guns for a truly hecked playing experience.
 Enable it in Options -> Mod Config -> GungeonCraft -> Hecked Mode.
 - A new boss!
 - Vanilla bugfixes